Exeter City's face Colchester United this Saturday, May 5 in the final scheduled league match of the 2017/18 season, ahead of the play-offs.

 Colchester moved away from former home ground Layer Road in the 2008/09 season to their Colchester Community Stadium but since then the club has been relegated to League Two.

-Despite a strong campaign last season, Colchester narrowly missed out on the play offs, finishing just one point behind eventually promoted Blackpool.
-This season, United fans will be hoping to go one better and put forward a strong push for promotion.
+Despite a strong campaign in the 2016/17 season, Colchester narrowly missed out on the play offs, finishing just one point behind eventually promoted Blackpool.

 Ones to Watch: